johnmaguire/Cardinal/README.md

 [![Build Status](https://travis-ci.org/JohnMaguire/Cardinal.svg?branch=master)](https://travis-ci.org/JohnMaguire/Cardinal) [![Coverage Status](https://coveralls.io/repos/JohnMaguire/Cardinal/badge.svg?branch=master&service=github)](https://coveralls.io/github/JohnMaguire/Cardinal?branch=master)

-Another IRC bot, you say?
-Just what the world needed!

-Cardinal is a modular, Twisted-based IRC bot written in Python.
-Batteries included!

-Cardinal's goal is to make plugin development easy and powerful, and to fill in the gaps where other Python IRC bots fall short.
+Python Twisted IRC bot with a focus on ease of development.

-You can join us at #cardinal on the [DarkScience](http://www.darkscience.net/) IRC network (irc.darkscience.net/+6697 &mdash; SSL required)
+You can find us at #cardinal on the [DarkScience](http://www.darkscience.net/) IRC network (irc.darkscience.net/+6697 &mdash; SSL required)

 ## What can Cardinal do?

-Anything, as long as you're creative enough!
+Anything, if you're creative!
 But Cardinal does come with some plugins to get you started...

-* Fetching URL information (custom parsers for Github, YouTube, and Wikipedia)
+* Fetching URL titles
-* On-the-fly Googling
+* Google searches
-* Weather lookup
+* Weather report
-* Last.fm integration
+* Now playing w/ Last.fm
 * Reminders
-* Calculator & unit conversion
-* Notes (use Cardinal as an info bot)
 * Urban Dictionary definitions
-* Admin control (hot load plugins, inspect running code, etc.)
+* Wikipedia definitions
 * ... and more!

-Plus, Cardinal is still in active development!
-Features are being added as quickly as they can be thought up and coded.
-But Cardinal's killer feature is the ease of writing new plugins.
+And Cardinal is still in development!
+But what makes Cardinaly truly special is the ease of adding new functionality.

 ## Basic Usage